The 2011 mint set contains uncirculated coins representing each of the designs and denominations the United States Mint made for that year.

 - Native American dollar coin

-And, don’t forget, both the Philadelphia and Denver mints are striking coins (as usual), so when all is said and done, the 2011 uncirculated coin set should include some 28 coins.
+Both the Philadelphia and Denver mints struck coins (as usual), so the 2011 uncirculated coin set includes 28 coins.

 That’s a lot of coins!

-Why Buying A Mint Set Is so Important For Dedicated Coin Collectors
+Why Buying A Mint Set Is So Important

 So, when it comes time to add new coins to your coin collection, usually the best route to go is to purchase uncirculated coin sets.